(Re)Imagine

 About the Author

-Ankit Agrawal has close to 10 years of experience in fixed income credit research, with a focus on bank, sovereign and corporate credit reviews.
-He has worked with three of the largest buy-side firms based in Europe and the US, assisting with investment decisions.
-He is actively involved in discussing themes and issuer updates, and is adept at writing detailed credit reviews and building detailed financial models to present his investment case.
+Ankit has 11 years of experience in fixed income credit research, with a focus on bank, sovereign and corporate credit reviews.
+He has worked with three of the largest buy-side firms, based in Europe and the US, assisting with investment decisions.
+He is actively involved in daily morning meetings, discussing themes and issuer updates, and is adept at writing detailed credit reviews and building detailed financial models to present his investment case.
 Ankit holds a Master of Business Administration (Finance) from Symbiosis International University.

 post image 2 Blog